Massive U.S. Machines That Hunt For Ripples In Space-Time Just Got An Upgrade

 Now they're getting ready to discover more of these cosmic events.
 On April 1, the twin facilities in Louisiana and Washington state that make up the Laser Interferometer Gravitational-Wave Observatory will start doing science again after being shut down for more than a year so that workers could install hardware upgrades.

-The improvements should dramatically increase the detector's ability to sense some of the most mysterious and powerful events in the universe.
+The project is funded by the National Science Foundation and the improvements should dramatically increase the detector's ability to sense some of the most mysterious and powerful events in the universe.

 "So far, we've seen 11 things.
 Maybe we'll see twice that many this year," says Joseph Giaime, head of the LIGO Observatory in Livingston, La.